Bodies, Water & the Streets

 Images: Gil Rigoulet

-"It's the people that are of interest to me and my photographs show them in a distance between 1.50 and 2 meters.
+"It's the people that are of interest to me.
+My photographs show them in a distance between 1.50 and two meters.
 It's a high-voltage zone.
 People can spot me or not and everything goes very quickly."

-I always knew that total freedom is the key to achieve an authentic and deep photographic dialogue ... and most of the time I traveled alone."
+I always knew that total freedom was the key to achieve an authentic and deep photographic dialogue... and most of the time I traveled alone."